joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/exercise+product-critique.md

    1. Candidate and designer shares
    2. Product and hiring manager contribute elaborations or gaps
    3. Pause for clarifying questions from candidate
-5. Hand it over to the candidate - Ask them, "What would you next?".
+5. Hand it over to the candidate - Ask them, "What would you do next?".
 [30m]
    1. Instructions to give:
       1. Goal is to have directional sketches that represent a vision of where it could go within 30 minutes.
       2. Reiterate the problem(s) to solve